 Vicente T. Marifosqui was born in 1865 in Pasig into a family with a deep appreciation for music.
 Their residence, known as "Villa Marifosqui," served as a cherished gathering spot for musicians, composers, and artists, hosting numerous recitals and meetings.
 Marifosqui pursued formal training in music theory, harmony, and conducting under various maestros in Quiapo, Manila.

 He is recognized for his role in organizing prominent bands and orchestras of his era, most notably the Rizal Orchestra.
 Additionally, he served as the conductor for the "Banda Guardia Nacional."
 Following his tenure with the said band, he founded the "Banda Dimas alang" in his hometown—a band that quickly gained acclaim throughout Manila and the Rizal province.
 Renowned for performing intricate and demanding pieces, the "Banda Dimas alang" became a highly sought-after musical group.
+Prof. Marifosqui's influence extended beyond Pasig, as he is credited with training several leading bands in the Rizal and Cavite provinces during the American period.
+His passing in February 1936 marked the end of an era.
+Remarkably, despite his significant contributions to Pasig's rich musical heritage, there exists no street or institution within the city that honors his legacy.

 Regrettably, Marifosqui seems to have faded from the collective memory of the place to which he so generously imparted his talent and unwavering dedication